 The City of Medford has a Council-Manager form of government.
 The Mayor is elected at large for a four-year term.
 Councilmembers are elected for four-year terms from each of the City's four wards.
 All officers serve without pay.
 The Council determines policy for all municipal activities and passes related ordinances and resolutions.
 It appoints a City Manager who is responsible for the administration and execution of the Council's policies.
 If at any time you have questions concerning city activities, it is suggested you contact the following:

-The public hearings listed under agenda item 120 are at the evening session.
+The public hearings listed under agenda Item 40 are at the evening session.
 The Mayor will identify the subject and announce when the public hearing is open.
 Next, the Mayor will ask those in favor of the proposal to speak, then those opposed, and last for any other comment.
 If you wish to speak, sign in at the podium with your name and address, then come forward to the microphone.
 Begin by giving your name and address and then state your views.
 Please speak into the microphone.
-Following your statement the Council may want to ask you questions; therefore, you should wait a moment before returning to your seat.
+Following your statement, the Council may want to ask you questions; therefore, you should wait a moment before returning to your seat.
 The Mayor will announce when the hearing is closed and thereafter no further statements will be heard by the Council.

 All business matters to appear on the agenda must be in the hands of the City Manager by 12:00 p.m. on the Friday the week before the Council meeting (10 working days before the Council meeting).
 Any letters or material regarding a public hearing must be submitted no later than 5:00 p.m. the Friday before the Council meeting (15 copies).
 Should you have a matter you wish to bring before the Council, please mail or bring a written communication to the City Manager, Room 310, City Hall, prior to the deadline.
 Several audio-visual capabilities exist in the council chambers to aid in presentations.
-Among these aids are an overhead display, slide projector, computer system with Power Point software.
-If you would like assistance, please call (541) 774-2000.
+Among these aids are an overhead display, slide projector, computer system with PowerPoint software.
+If you would like assistance, please call the City Recorder at (541) 774-2088.